A cheap rate can certainly save hundreds of dollars up front, just make sure it doesn’t cost thousands of dollars after closing.

 Most lenders today require title insurance as a part of the legal process.
 The cost ranges between $150-$300 or more.
 This insurance insures the lender’s investment in case the boundaries of the property are incorrect.
 There is an option to pay an additional charge and have this insurance protect you as well.

-Refinancing midterm is your main tool to save money.
-When refinancing you have to take into consideration the costs like penalty, legal fees, etc. We at Sneg Mortgage Team will call you whenever we think you may benefit from refinancing.
-There for we’ll do our best to avoid no-frills lenders or other restrictive mortgages that only let you refinance when you sell your property.
+Refinancing midterm is your main tool to saving money.
+When refinancing, you have to take into consideration costs like penalty, legal fees, etc. We at Sneg Mortgage Team will call you whenever we think you may benefit from refinancing.
+Therefor we’ll do our best to avoid no-frills lenders or other restrictive mortgages that only let you refinance when you sell your property.

 When you refinance, the answer is: yes.
 When you switch from lender to lender just to improve the rate you won’t be able to borrow more to cover the costs.
 This means that the cost of penalty and legal fees will be paid directly by you.